 The story of Scotland is told through its places, from the remote island of St Kilda to Edinburgh’s elegant Charlotte Square.
-But the cost of simply maintaining the National Trust for Scotland’s properties is more than $75 each minute.
+These places connect us to the past and provide inspiration for our future.

 Walled Kitchen Garden at Culzean Castle

 During the summer of 2016, the Foundation was challenged to raise $45,000 by the end of the year to support the restoration of the Walled Garden at Culzean Castle & Country Park.
 The successful campaign was matched dollar-for-dollar by NTSUSA Treasurer Kennedy Richardson – whose ancestors built Culzean – allowing the National Trust for Scotland to move forward with its plans to restore the landscape as a fully functioning 19th-century kitchen garden.
 The vibrant space produces fruit, vegetables, and cut flowers for use on the estate and for sale to visitors, and the garden is being transformed into a lively place for learning about heritage horticulture for audiences of all ages.